The Judge

 Because I’ve tenderness for all that exists

-We move to assure the future
+We work to assure your future

 Telling nature what to do is great and bold

-And now we’ve the power to make her listen
+Now we’ve the power to make her listen

 Why else did God grant men our good Earth?